-is a small town in the northwest of Sierra Leone.
+(Magbapsa)is a small town in Sierra Leone.
 The pictures on the right give a small overview of the situation of the village.
-At a fork in the road, in the green area of the Little Scarcies river, 650 people live in about 60 houses.
-More than half of them are under the age of 18.
-In the village there is a primary school with 4 classrooms and a small infirmary.
-The families earn their living through agriculture and small trade.
-The nearest shop is 5 km away.
+At a fork in the green area of the little scarcies, 650 people live in about 60 houses.
+Of these, more than half of the inhabitants are under the age of 18.
+In the village there is a primary school with 4 school rooms and a small infirmary.
+Families make a living through agriculture and small trade.
+The nearest shop is 3.1 miles away.

-The living conditions are more than difficult.
-Water is fetched from the river 800 meters away.
-Usually by the women and children.
-A river that is also used for personal hygiene and washing clothes.
-In all houses of the village there is no electricity.
-The necessary light, after the short twilight period at night, is donated by burning black kerosene lamps.
-Unhealthy for the airways.
-This village stands in its structure for the majority of the villages outside the 5 larger cities in Sierra Leone.
+The living conditions are more than arduous.
+Water is taken from the river 800 metres away.
+Usually by the women and children,.
+A river that is also used for body hygiene, as well as for washing clothes.
+There is no electricity in all the houses of the village.
+The necessary light, after the short twilight time, at night, is donated by burning blackening kerosene lamps.
+Unhealthy for the respiratory tract.
+This village stands in its structure for the majority of villages outside the 5 major cities in Sierra Leone.

-Our partner organisation, the “barefoot women solar engineers”, have suggested to us in talks to support the village Meni Curve.
-We have implemented this.
+Our partner organisation, the “barefoot women solar engineers”, have proposed to us in talks to support the village of Meni Curve.
+That is what we have implemented.
 In 2016 and 2017, 50 houses, the school and the infirmary were equipped with small photovoltaic systems.
-The kerosene lamps will then be a thing of the past.
-The infirmary will also have a refrigerator for safe storage of the medicines.
+The kerosene lamps should then be a thing of the past.
+The infirmary also receives a refrigerator for the safe storage of the medication.

 The village has light.
-In the meantime, all 52 solar systems have been installed.
+In the meantime, all 52 solar systems are installed and functionable!

-In cooperation with the company Phaesun ( http://www.phaesun.com/home.html ) in Memmingen) the following technical equipment was chosen and financed:
+In cooperation with the company, Phaesun ( http://www.phaesun.com/home.html ) in Memmingen) were chosen and financed the following technical equipment:

-BOSS KitKeep Fresh, 24 VDC, incl. cable, installation material, module holder, solar charge controller, 2x 140 Wp module, 2x 65 Ah sealed battery
+BOSS KitKeep Fresh, 24 VDC, incl.
+Cable, installation material, module holder, solar charge controller, 2x 140 Wp module, 2x 65 Ah closed battery

 Rural Electrification Kit En Light IG3 1.0,2 LED tubes 11W/1,100 lm, 2 modules 30W, 2 batteries 38Ah